ethereum/solidity-website/src/posts/2024-07-11-a-closer-look-at-via-ir.md

 * To maintain the readability of code produced by the IR code generator
 * To enable more efficient manual inspection, formal verification and optimization of the code.
 * To make Yul→EVM transform as straightforward as possible.
-* To be suitable for whole-program and high-level optimizations for various target platforms
+* To be suitable for whole-program and high-level optimizations.
-* To serve as a backend for various languages other than Solidity, for instance, [Fe](https://fe-lang.org/).
+* To serve as a backend for various compilers, for instance, for [Fe](https://fe-lang.org/).

-To conclude, the core motivation of designing an IR for the Solidity compiler, a codegen, and a compilation pipeline is to generate a more optimized bytecode and reduce gas costs as well as enable better security audits.
+To conclude, the core motivation of designing an IR for the Solidity compiler is to generate a more optimized bytecode and reduce gas costs as well as enable better security audits.

 Let’s look at some important characteristics of both Yul as an IR and the new via-IR pipeline:
 * The Yul optimizer operates across arbitrary control flows and does not only perform optimizations within basic control flow blocks such as branches and loops.
 In certain cases, Yul can also retain knowledge about memory/storage over complex control flows.